 DIY Wax Wraps

 Beeswax wraps are the most common wraps.
 They are fairly pliable and tacky, but if you want to make the wraps softer, try adding a very small amount of jojoba oil.
-Pine resin or copal resin, if you can get it, gives extra clingy-ness, similar to plastic wrap.
-If you are using, melt the resin first (it may take up to 45 mins or longer), then add the wax and melt together.
+Pine resin, if you can get it, gives extra clingy-ness, similar to plastic wrap.
+Unfortunately it is near impossible to get in South Africa and may people experience allergies to it so we will not be using it in our recipes.
+If you are using it, melt the resin first (it may take up to 45 mins or longer), then add the wax and melt together.
 Beeswax is naturally anti-bacterial and preserves moisture well, so these wraps are ideal for wrapping food.

 Making Beeswax Wraps